miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 ### 1.1.
 User Story Description

-_"As an Administrator, I want to register an Employee."_
+_"As an administrator, I want to register an Employee."_